wso2-extensions/esb-connector-kafka/docs/publishmessage.md

-g## Publishing Messages using Kafka
+## Publishing Messages using Kafka

-The publishMessages operation allows you to publish messages to Kafka brokers via Kafka topics.
+The publishMessages operation allows you to publish messages to the Kafka brokers via Kafka topics.

 **publishMessages**
 ````xml